sapphire-bt/mcdonalds-uk-survey-codes/README.md

 Further discussion on Reverse Engineering Stack Exchange where this was originally posted: https://reverseengineering.stackexchange.com/questions/32129/mcdonalds-receipt-codes

 Also included is a .csv file containing several survey codes gathered for research (discussed in issue #13).

+## "The survey isn't accepting generated codes"

+The scripts in this repository produce technically valid codes, but not every code is accepted by the survey.
+I don't know why this is as there's no visibility into the survey's backend validation.

+It's entirely possible that if you submit a code that looks like it was ordered via a drive-through from a store that doesn't actually have one, then they have some way of detecting that and rejecting the code.

+If this happens, consider experimenting with different values before opening an issue saying "it's not working".

+Although the survey asks for the amount spent, this does not form part of the 12 digit code and hasn't been required since at least August 2023.

 ## Confused?